akerber47/akerber47.github.io/reading.md

 These are books I didn't have the time to finish at the time, but would really like to come back to in the future.

+### 2022 April
+- Ann Leckie, *Provenance*
+- Ann Leckie, *The Raven Tower*
+- Alice Schroeder, *The Snowball: Warren Buffett and the Business of Life*
+- Robert J. Shiller, *Irrational Exuberance*
+- Nassim Nicholas Taleb, *Antifragile*
+- Nassim Nicholas Taleb, *Fooled by Randomness*
+- Maria Konnikova, *The Biggest Bluff*
+- Kate Atkinson, *Not the End of the World*

 ### 2022 March
 - David Calavera & Lorenzo Fontana, *Linux Observability with BPF*
 - Steve Parker, *Shell Scripting*